-What we now read about iPS cells in the literature:
+What we mostly read about the ethical aspects of iPS cell use:

 "Direct reprogramming through the ectopic expression of defined transcription factors... represents a simple way to obtain pluripotent stem-cell lines from almost any somatic tissue and mammalian species.
 The use of such cells also circumvents the ethical issues associated with human cells."